yukiakai212/typeany/README.md

 ## 🤔 Why would you use this?

-- Converting JavaScript projects to TypeScript with permissive `any` types
+- Help migrate a legacy JavaScript project to TypeScript by adding `any` everywhere.
-- Converting TypeScript projects back to plain JavaScript.
+- Convert a TypeScript project to plain JavaScript for faster prototyping.
-- Useful for prototyping, analysis, or tool integration.
+- Strip types before bundling or processing with a tool that doesn't support TS.
 - Generate raw/untyped output for AI tools or analysis.
 - Troll your teammates on a Friday (Use at your own risk).